raspberrypilearning/google-voice-aiy/en/step_12.md

 This `voice_command` that is automatically passed to your `run` method is a string translation of whatever the Google Assistant API *thinks* you said.
 It's not always 100% accuate.

-Here's what you're going to do.
+Here's what you're going to do:

-- Within your run method, convert the `voice_command` string into all lower case.
+- Within your run method, convert the `voice_command` string into all lower case
-- Search through the string and if it contains the word **on**:
+- Search through the string. if it contains the word **on**:
-    - turn on the LED
-- If the `voice_command` string contains the word **off**
+    - If it contains the word **on**, turn the LED on
-    -  turn the LED off.
+    - If it contains the word **off**, turn the LED off

-- You can have a look at the section below, to learn how to find a specific sequence of characters within a string using python.
+- You can have a look at the section below to learn how to find a specific sequence of characters within a string using Python.

 [[[generic-python-finding-substrings]]]

 Don't worry if you're completely stuck - the hints below can help you out.

 --- hints --- --- hint ---
-- Your trigger should remain the same - listening for the LED key word.
+- Your trigger should remain the same: it should be the "LED" keyword
-- Within the `run` method create a new varaible called `command` that is equal to the `voice_command`, but converted to lowercase.
+- Within the `run` method, create a new variable called `command` that is equal to the `voice_command`, but converted to lower case.
-- If the string `on` is in the `command` string then the LED can turn on.
+- If the string `on` is in the `command` string, then the LED can turn on.
-- If the string `off` is in the `command` string then turn the LED off.
+- If the string `off` is in the `command` string, then turn the LED off.
 --- /hint --- --- hint ---
-Here's a little code to get you started:
+Here's a bit of code to get you started:
 ``` pyton
 def run(self, voice_command):
 	command = ## make it all lower case